 If leaves are allowed to fall into the pond they will rot and noxious gases will be released together with nitrates that will encourage algae.
 Netting is therefore an essential task especially if you have a small pond, and this is also an effective method of protecting fish against predators and fitting heavy gauge netting is a good safety measure if there are children about.

-The foliage from aquatic plants will also collect at the bottom of the pond and start to decompose, so cut off dead leaves and cut back and divide any pond plants which have become overgrown.
+The foliage from aquatic plants will also collect at the bottom of the pond and start to decompose, so cut off dead leaves and cut back and divide any irises and other pond plants which have become overgrown.

 Filters and Pumps

 The flow of water through pumps and filters should begin to be reduced although cleaning and annual maintenance can wait until later in the year.